Holothuria nobilis

 Holothuria (Microthele) nobilis, the black teatfish, is a species of sea cucumber in the genus Holothuria.
-The cucumber is found in the tropical waters of the Indo-pacific ocean.
+The sea cucumber is found in the tropical waters of the Indo-Pacific ocean.
 It was first described by Emil Selenka in 1867.

 Description

 The cucumber inhabits shallow waters near islands and reefs.
-Members of the species are blackish-brown and grey in color, and mature adults can weight between 1.7 and 4 kilograms.
+Members of the species are blackish-brown and grey in colour, and mature adults can weight between 1.7 and 4 kilograms.

 Use as food

 Like the related white teatfish, the black teatfish is part of a commercial fishery across its range and the cucumber is regularly consumed as a food.
 The species can be collected off the seafloor using diving suits or while skindiving, making the species very vulnerable to overfishing.
 The species is considered endangered in the Indian Ocean.